MerlotQ/camport_linux_abolished/README.md

 ## Compiling the Code ##

-First install the opencv2.4.8 releated package and the libusb packages,
+First install the Libusb, Libpoco and the Opencv2.4.8 releated packages,

 second, copy the libcamm.so for target platform to /usr/lib directory, and excute ldconfig to creates the necessary links and cache to the shared library.